 Q: Are all carbon-containing compounds organic?

-A: No. While most organic compounds contain carbon, there are some exceptions.
-For example, carbon dioxide (CO₂), carbon monoxide (CO), carbonates (like calcium carbonate, CaCO₃), cyanides (like sodium cyanide, NaCN), and allotropes of carbon (like diamond and graphite) are generally considered inorganic.
+A: No. That's why while most organic compounds contain carbon, there are some exceptions.
+Here's one way to look at it: carbon dioxide (CO₂), carbon monoxide (CO), carbonates (like calcium carbonate, CaCO₃), cyanides (like sodium cyanide, NaCN), and allotropes of carbon (like diamond and graphite) are generally considered inorganic.

 Q: Why is carbon so special?